Playstyle & Rotation Vigour Fellowship Hero Guide

 Spending Runes

 Vigour has 4 powerful abilities that cost runes.
-These are Rune of Renewal, Soulbrand, Luminous Barrier and Dawnbreaker Orb.
+These are Rune Of Renewal, Soulbrand, Luminous Barrier and Dawnbreaker Orb.
 Each is potent and used in different ways.

 Soulbrand is your 1 rune cost maintenance debuff you’ll apply to enemies.
 It deals quite significant damage, and generates Radiant Runes over time as it does damage.
 It refunds its cost over the duration and then some, so it's extremely efficient to apply this early in a pull.